Traversing toward Epley Portal with Mount Baker in the background, June 1990. (Map, 400kb)

 In 1940, at the peak of his ski racing career, Sigurd Hall died in a foggy crash in the Silver Skis race on Mount Rainier.
 This tragedy ended the partnership of Watson and Hall, but not before they had made pioneering ski ventures to Ruth Mountain, Eldorado Peak, North Star Mountain, Mount Daniel, the Goat Rocks and many other remote Cascade peaks.
 It's fair to say that Dwight Watson and Sigurd Hall were the fathers of backcountry skiing in the Washington Cascades.

 In May 1939, Dwight Watson completed his tour de force, a ski traverse over the summit of Mount Baker from the Kulshan Cabin (above the town of Glacier) to the Mount Baker ski area.
 It was a trip he had tried with Sigurd Hall in the opposite direction.
-Watson made the traverse with Erick Larson, born in Sweden, and Andy Hennig, an Austrian skier who had recently moved to Sun Valley.
+Watson made the traverse with Erick Larson, born in Sweden, and Andy Hennig, an Austrian ski instructor who had recently moved to Sun Valley.
 They completed the traverse in a single day.
-Watson took many fine photographs of the trip, later donated to the University of Washington, and he made a 16mm movie, now held by The Mountaineers in Seattle.
+Watson took many fine photographs of the trip and he made a 16mm movie, which was donated with several other films to The Mountaineers after his death in 1996.

 In 1998, I repeated the traverse as a one-day trip with Bruce Goodson.
 Without thinking much about it, I chose to do the trip again from east to west.
 In mid-afternoon, standing tiredly on the summit after twelve hours of skinning, I realized that I'd chosen the wrong direction.